Frank Trevor McKnight was born on June 12, 1895 in Jefferson Township, Fayette County, PA, the son of Henry and Martha (Nutt) McKnight.

 Circa 1961-1972, they lived in Grindstone.

-Daughter Mildred Ames ( ? - ? ) married David C. Palmer ( ? - ? ) of Vestaburg.
+Daughter Mildred "Sis" Ames ( ? - ? ) was born on (?).
+She married David C. Palmer ( ? - ? ) of Vestaburg.
 They lived in Wickliffe, OH, and later moved to Avon Park, FL.
-They had five children -- David Wayne Palmer, Trevor Scott Palmer, Duncan Shawn Palmer, Maura Dee Palmer and Moya Lee Wall.
+The couple produced five children -- David Wayne Palmer, Trevor Scott Palmer, Duncan Shawn Palmer, Maura Dee Palmer and Moya Lee Wall.
+Mildred was deceased by 2022.

 ~ Daughter Pauline Ruth (McKnight) Wilson ~